RoamGuru Roam Guru

 Two hours south of El Nido by van (P600) sits Puerto Princesa Subterranean River National Park — an 8.2-kilometer underground river that flows directly into the sea.
 UNESCO listed it in 1999.
 It was one of the New 7 Wonders of Nature in 2011.
 It is spectacular and crowded.

 The river itself is brackish — a mix of fresh water from the mountains and salt water pushed in by tides.
 The water is coffee-colored from tannin, not pollution.
 You can't swim here — the current is strong and the bats deposit guano that would make it unpleasant anyway.
+The audio guide is available in 12 languages.
+English is channel 1.
+The narration is decent but the real experience is the darkness, the drip of water, and the scale of the cave.

 Practical Information

-Best time to visit: Dry season is November-May.
-Peak season is December-January (Christmas, New Year) and March-April (Easter).
-Book accommodation two months ahead for those periods.
-June-October is rainy season — afternoon thunderstorms, rough seas, and occasional typhoons that shut down ferries and flights.
+Dry season is November-May.
+Peak season is December-January and March-April.
+Book accommodation two months ahead.
+June-October is rainy season — afternoon thunderstorms, rough seas, occasional typhoons.
+I dive in December.
+The water is 26°C, visibility is 20 meters, prices are 30% lower.

 Getting around:

-- El Nido to Puerto Princesa: Van (6 hours, P600) or flight (1 hour, P4,000).
-The road is paved but winding — the van ride is uncomfortable.
+• El Nido to Puerto Princesa: Van (6 hours, P600) or flight (1 hour, P4,000).
+Book through your hotel or at the El Nido van terminal (Rizal Street).
+Departures every hour, 6:00 AM–3:00 PM.

 Why Palawan Matters